- Parents Home

 Call the doctor if your child complains of itchy skin or always seems to be scratching the anal or vaginal area.

-Also ask about whether pinworms could be to blame if your child has trouble sleeping or has begun to wet the bed.
-(Pinworms can irritate the urethra — the channel through which pee leaves the bladder and exits the body — and lead to bedwetting.)
+Also ask if pinworms could be why your child has trouble sleeping or has begun to wet the bed.
+(Pinworms can irritate the urethra — the tube through which pee leaves the body — and lead to bedwetting.)

 Remember that pinworms are quite common among kids and aren't harmful.
 By taking medicine and following some prevention tips, you'll be rid of the worms in no time.